gehring/neos/README.md

 ![](training.gif)

 ## Install
-To use `neos` right now, you have to seperately install the `fax` library for fixed-point differentiation:
+To use `neos` right now, you have to separately install the `fax` library for fixed-point differentiation:

 ```
 python -m pip install git+https://github.com/gehring/fax.git